dbt-labs/corp/values.md

 We market our products and services by working with amazing humans, making them incredibly happy, and asking them to spread the word.
 We go above and beyond for our clients / users to invest in our future growth.

 ### We are humble.
-While we believe that we are building somoething exceptional, that knowledge does not make us feel proud, it makes us feel humble.
+While we believe that we are building something exceptional, that knowledge does not make us feel proud, it makes us feel humble.
 It imbues us with a deep sense of responsibility towards our clients, coworkers, and the community at large.

 ### We’re invested in the future of work.
 The employee-employer relationship of the 1900’s is a thing of the past.
 We fully embrace the future of work.